ganesh-panigrahi/JDK-Installaton-2023/install_jdk19.md

 Click on Java Downloads <br />

 ![2.](oracle.png "Oracle Downloads page") <br />
-Click on the link next to x64 Debian Package for Ubuntu. <br />
+Click on the link next to x64 Debian Package for Ubuntu.
 Your JDK will be downloaded. <br />

 ## 2. Installing process in terminal